Microsoft-USEduAzure/workshops/app-service/dotnet-mvc/create-mvc-app.md

     ![](img/05.png)

-1. Go back to VS Code and enter `Ctrl + C` to stop the web application
+1. Go back to VS Code and enter `Ctrl + C` to stop the web application, then execute the following code to compile the app for publishing

+    ```
+    dotnet publish --configuration Release --runtime win-x86
+    ```

 1. Click on the **Extensions** icon in the left navigation column, enter *azure app service* into the search text box, and click the **Install** button when you find **Azure App Service** by Microsoft